koheishingai/blog/_posts/2013-07-09-nitrous-for-mac.md

 One of the magic things the Nitrous.IO Mac application sets up for you is port forwarding to your Nitrous.IO box running in the cloud.
 Now that we've got our simple python application running on port 5000, we can setup port forwarding so we can view it easily in our browser.

-In the Nitrous.IO menu, click "Preferences", then select the "Port Forwarding" Window.
+In the Nitrous.IO menu, click `Preferences`, then select the `Port Forwarding` Window.
 Since our python app is running on port 5000 on Nitrous.IO, we'll just setup a simple mapping to port 5000 on localhost.
 Make sure you've picked the right box in the menu on the left.

 ![Mac Port Forwarding](/images/mac-port-forwarding.png)

-If we've done that correctly, we can open up a chrome window, and type in "localhost:5000" and we should the index page of our blog application:
+If we've done that correctly, we can open up a chrome window, and type in `localhost:5000` and we should the index page of our blog application:

 ![Mac blog homepage](/images/mac-index.png)